 However, you don’t always want the latest AAA title or free battle royale.
 You want to scratch the nostalgia itch.
 Luckily, there are a host of websites dedicated to precisely this.
 Here are the best sites where you download old PC games for free.

-Abandonia is an index of abandonware, “dedicated to classic DOS games”.
+Abandonia is an index of abandonware “dedicated to classic DOS games.”
 Abandonware titles are games (or software) with expired copyright, or games which are no longer supported by the publisher.
+(What is abandonware, anyway?)

-The site was founded in 1999, when the concept of abandonware was merely two years old.
-After a few inactive years, it blossomed and has continued to grow, with new ‘abandoned’ games added nearly every day.
-At the time of writing, the Abandonia database hosts 1,177 downloadable games and counts a total of more than 100,000 members.
+Abandonia was founded in 1999 when the concept of abandonware was merely two years old.
+After a few inactive years, Abandonia blossomed into one of the leading sites where you can grab your favorite old games.
+At the time of writing, Abandonia features over 1,100 downloadable games with over 800,000 members.

 RGB Classic Games features a wide range of classic DOS games, previously unreleased titles, and even some “modern” DOS titles.
 The entire site is “dedicated to preserving classic games for defunct PC operating systems” such as DOS, CP/M-86, OS/2, Win16, and Win9x, as well as making them easier to play on modern systems.

-Another site that takes on a wider array of (also non-DOS) games is Remain In Play.
+Another site that takes in a broader array of (also non-DOS) games is Remain In Play.
 This site refuses to take in abandonware and games that were free from the start.
 They only focus on commercial games that were deliberately released as freeware.